Jeff Burton: No. 30 car

-Upon joining RCR, Burton was placed in the No. 30 American Online Chevrolet.
+Upon joining RCR, Burton was placed in the No. 30 AOL Chevrolet.
 He was the fourth driver to pilot the car that season; Johnny Sauter was promoted from RCR's Busch Series program to take over the car but was released after thirteen races and was replaced by Dave Blaney, with Jim Inglebright making a one race appearance at Sonoma.
 Blaney was later released when Burton became available.
 Prior to the driver change, Burton himself was struggling, with an average finish of 20.8 and was 23rd in points.
 In the thirteen races after he changed teams, though, the same stats were improved to 16.6 and eighteenth.
 During the offseason, Burton and his team remained with RCR but were switched to the No. 31 Cingular Wireless Chevrolet, replacing Robby Gordon.
 Blaney took his place in the No. 30, which was renumbered to the No. 07.